 This research guide will help you find sources for the final group project on a topic in Appalachian Studies.
 You are required to find at least 10 sources, five of them have to be peer-reviewed.
 The databases below are the main way to find the required sources.
 It's a good idea to find more than the minimum number of sources.
 You might also want to look at the full Appalachian Studies research guide.
 If you need help, please contact me using the blue "Email Me' button below my picture.
 Good luck!

-The subject specific databases below can be cross-searched with others listed to increase your search results.
-After clicking on the database link below, go to "Choose Databases" at the top of the page and add in the others listed.
-Be sure to use the peer-reviewed limiter on the left side of the screen after searching!
+The subject-specific databases below can be cross-searched with others listed to increase your search results.
+After clicking on the database link below, click on the database name near the top of the page, add the others listed, and click "select."
+Be sure to use the peer-reviewed limiter!

 Business